MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/admin-users-licenses-roles.md

 - There is a tab called **Marketing**, but it doesn't contain entities related to Dynamics 365 Marketing.
 Its settings apply to the *enterprise marketing* feature included with several model-driven apps in Dynamics 365 (though Dynamics 365 Marketing does make use of the marketing lists feature that is provided here).
 - Some of the security roles provided with Dynamics 365 Marketing include permissions from all available tabs.
 This is to provide access to  common features also required by users in marketing roles.

 Security roles are a concept shared by all model-driven apps in Dynamics 365.
-For more information about how to work with them, see [Manage security, users, and teams](../admin/manage-security-users-and-teams.md) and [Create or edit a security role](../admin/create-edit-security-role.md).
+For more information about how to work with them, see [Create users and assign security roles](https://docs.microsoft.com/en-us/power-platform/admin/create-users-assign-online-security-roles) and [Security roles and privileges](https://docs.microsoft.com/en-us/power-platform/admin/security-roles-privileges).

 ## Special permissions for marketing pages and assist edit